OffchainLabs/arbitrum-classic/docs/Public_Nitro_Devnet.md

 ## Connecting to the chain

-Connect your wallet to the testnet; if [your wallet](https://portal.arbitrum.one/#wallets) requires it, add the Arbitrum Nitro Devnet as a custom RPC:
+Connect your wallet to the devnet; if [your wallet](https://portal.arbitrum.one/#wallets) requires it, add the Arbitrum Nitro Devnet as a custom RPC:

 - Network Name: Arbitrum Nitro Devnet
 - RPC URL: https://nitro-devnet.arbitrum.io/rpc